nates/examiner/README.md

 # ProxyChecker
-A multi-threaded HTTPS proxy checker made in Go.
+A multi-threaded HTTPS and SOCKS5 proxy checker made in Go.
 ## Requirements
 * Go (latest)